 Whichever route you take to establishing yourself as the proud owner of your very own 'oven' we'll help you by showing you what's possible and how much it will cost.

 There's no charge to survey and cost it all, just email us or give us a call today for more info....we're there to help.

 Our after sales service is 'second to none' and we're just a call away.

 Please visit our manufacturers & suppliers at www.firepitsuk.co.uk for retail prices.

 2021 Promotional prices available ‘now’ only through Newport Landscaping (email for catalogue and price list).

-we now accept all major credit and debit card payments
+we now accept all major credit and debit cards

 28, Harlech Drive, Newport NP10 8QS, Gwent, Wales